-A laboratory experiment was carried out at the Department of Seed Science and Technology, Institute of Agricultural Science, University of Calcutta, during 2022-23 to evaluate the influence of growth hormones seed treatment and compatibility of growth hormones in seed treatment on seedling quality parameters of a French bean variety.
+A laboratory experiment was carried out at the Department of Seed Science and Technology, Institute of Agricultural Science, University of Calcutta, India during 2022-23 to evaluate the influence of growth hormones seed treatment and compatibility of growth hormones in seed treatment on seedling quality parameters of a French bean variety.
 The experiment was carried out to study the effect of IAA and GA3 with different concentrations i.e. 25 and 50 ppm (Pandey et al., 2021; Umeoka, 2023; Ghafoor et al., 2020; Afzal et al., 2005; Jyotiet al., 2016) and different combination of them for three hours on the seeds of French bean.
 A local variety named ‘Mahima’ was collected from East Medinipur district of West Bengal and used for the present experiment considering its popularity and availability in the local region.
 Forty-five seeds were taken for three replications.
 The seeds were weighed and required solution was applied in 1:5 ratios on weight basis.
 Subsequently, seeds were soaked in aqueous solutions of the growth regulators for three hours and placed for germination test as per ISTA Rules (Anonymous, 1996) adopting the glass plate method (Chakraborti, 2010) at 25°C ±1°C (Cortelazzo et al., 2017) in the growth chamber.
-Nine treatments were taken in consideration as described in table 1.
+Nine treatments were taken in consideration as described in Table 1.

 Table 1: Details of Seed Treatments used in the experiment.